 Basic Usage

-The very basics of using probe-rs.
+The very basics of using the probe-rs library.

 The Probe struct

 While it is possible to open a probe from a boxed trait this is most likely not really helpful for a user.
 As a dev this is needed if you implement your own probe.
-More about this in the chapter about implementing your own probe.

 Best is to list the connected probes and open the one you like.
 Most likely there is one only anyways.